-The main entrance to the church is through the twin oak doors facing Orrong Rd., which lead into a small entrance area (the narthex), the interior doors of which provide a wind lobby.
+The main entrance to the church is through the twin oak doors facing Orrong Rd, which lead into a small entrance area (called the narthex), the interior doors of which provide a wind lobby.
 The doors were installed on the occasion of the 110th anniversary of the church in 1970.
 The north porch is a small entrance area with double oak doors that open out onto busy Toorak Road.
 Before the completion of the extensions to the nave carried out in 1878 this was the main entrance to the church.
+The door is opened on Sundays and at other large services during the week as necessary.
 The porch is built entirely of stone, including its two white stone benches inside, and was fitted with oak paneling in 1927.

-5. The Nave
+5. THE NAVE

 The main body of the church is called the nave, after the Latin navis meaning ship.
 The nave of St. John's consists of a long middle aisle, over 23 metres in length, flanked by six bays of pews on either side.
-The interior is supported by stone arches, giving the nave a cathedral-like ambience.
+The interior is supported by stone arches, giving the nave a cathedral link ambience